Cray-HPE/community/sig-CSM-Architecture/README.md

 Enhancement proposals (EPs) are used to propose and communicate changes to sub-projects of sig-CSM-Architecture.
 Following the EP process is mandatory for all enhancements.

-* Answers to our FAQs can be found here [FAQs](/enhancements/eps#faqs)
+* Answers to our EP FAQs can be found here [FAQs](/enhancements/eps#faqs)
-* Full details of the EP process can be found in [EP-1](/enhancements/eps/0001-enhancement-proposal-process.md)
+* Full details of the EP process can be found in [EP-1]()
-* Please follow the EP template available at [EP Template](/enhancements/eps/NNNN-ep-template/README.md) for the enhancement proposal.
+* Please follow the EP template available at [EP Template](/.github/ISSUE_TEMPLATE/enhancement-proposal.md) for the enhancement proposal.
-* Progress of EPs can be tracked on our github project board at [Enhancements](/projects/1)
+* Progress of EPs can be tracked on our github project board at [Enhancements](/projects/2)

-## Production Readiness
+## Production Readiness Reviews

 Defining and documenting the processes for ensuring production readiness of new and promoted features, as well as producing tooling to enforce those processes.

+* Answers to our PRR FAQs can be found here [FAQs](/enhancements/eps#faqs)
+* Full details of the PRR process can be found in [PRR-1]()
+* Please follow the PRR template available at [PRR Template](/.github/ISSUE_TEMPLATE/enhancement-proposal.md) for the enhancement proposal.
+* Progress of PRRs can be tracked on our github project board at [Production Readiness Reviews](/projects/3)